jakobfridesjo/Waves/README.md

 # RadioApp

-This is a radio app that allows users to browse radio stations from around the world using the Radio Browser API.
+This is a radio app that allows users to browse radio station from around the world using the Radio Browser API.
 The app also utilizes the ArcGIS World Imagery API to display a map with markers for each radio station.

 ## API